 It’s too new to know if the study is valid, has bias, or there are holes in the data or outcome.
+And also what “additional protection” means.
+Protection from developing symptoms?
+From contracting it?
+From passing it on?
 But it seems to support the narrative that IF you survive(d) natural exposure to Alpha – and if you’re generally healthy and under 85 without any underlying medical conditions – then you’ll have a greater chance of fighting off future strains, as this thing naturally mutates.
 Pretty much like any virus then.

 Presumably the same applies from this point forward: if you contract the more contagious but equally not-very-deadly Delta strain then you’ll have decent resistance to future variants.
 And so on.

 Always remember, anybody can get it, vaccinated or not, and anyone can transmit it, vaccinated or not, so please continue to catch your sneezes in the crook of your elbow, and don’t snog strangers in the high street.
 It’s common sense.

 Taking everything into account, it comes down once more to the jab being a personal choice.
 Nothing about the greater good.
 Nothing about demonizing people into having it or not having it.
 Nothing about threatening people with no job, no education, no travel, no pension, no medical assistance without proof of a hastily-manufactured experimental injection in your system.